City College Fellowships Program

 Students wishing to be considered for the program should submit a completed application on the general City College scholarship application.
 Once you have filled out the general scholarship application, complete the specific application page for the CCFELL program on page 10.
 Please notify our office after you submit your application: Tel: 212-650-8388 or email: email@example.com

-Applicants will be interviewed by the Director along with members of the Steering Committee and faculty mentors.
+Applicants will be screened, interviewed, and appointed by members of the Steering Committee.

 Awards will be announced in January and June.
 The Fellowship begins during the semester after selection.